 In this course, students will compile a professional portfolio of work that showcases the skills they have developed in the Digital Communication post-baccalaureate certificate program.
-Prerequisite: completion of at least 12 credits in the Digital Communication Post-Baccalaureate certificate program or permission of program director.

-Completion of at least 12 credits in the Digital Communication Post-Baccalaureate certificate program or permission of program director.
+Completion of at least 12 credits in the Digital Communication Post-Baccalaureate Certificate Program or permission of Program Director.